futoin/specs/draft/ftn16_cid_tool.md

 * .entryPoints - {], list of named entry points {}
     * .tool - name of the tool
     * .path - file
-    * .tune - {}, type-specific configuration options
+    * .tune - {}, type-specific configuration options (extandable)
+        * .minMemory - minimal memory per instance
+        * .connMemory - memory per one connection
+        * .scalable = true - if false then it's not allowed to start more than one instance globally
+        * .reloadable = false -if true then reload is supported
+        * .cpuWeight = 100 - arbitrary positive integer
+        * .memWeight = 100 - arbitrary positive integer
+        * .maxMemory - maximal memory per instance (for very specific cases)
+        * .maxInstances - limit number of instances per deployment
+        * .socketTypes = ['unix', 'tcp', 'tcp6'] - supported listen socket types
+        * .socketProtocols = ['http', 'fcgi', 'wsgi', 'rack', 'jsgi', 'psgi']
+        * .debugOverhead - extra memory per instance in "dev" deployment
+        * .debugConnOverhead - extra memory per connection in "dev" deployment
 * .configenv - {} - list of environment variables to be set in deployment
     * type - FutoIn variable type
     * desc - variable description
-* .webcfg - additional web server configuration
+* .webcfg - additional web server configuration (auto-requires web server)
     * .root - web root folder relative to project root
-    * .index - default index handler from .main
+    * .main - default index handler from .entryPoints (auto-select, if single one)
 * .actions - {}, optional override of auto-detect commands.
     Each either a string or list of strings.
 Use '&lt;default>' in [] to run the default auto-detected tasks too.